 We are committed to the pastoral care of all in our community.
 Every pupil has the right to an education free from harassment and anxiety.
 Each pupil's first point of contact should be his or her form tutor - their 'GO TO' person or another trusted adult.
 When additional support is required, more members of staff will become involved and possibly outside agencies.
-The pastoral manager co-ordinates drop-in sessions (during breaks and lunch) and planned interventions provided by herself, our wellbeing officer, our peer mentoring scheme, ELSA, school nurse and other services in collaboration with our directors of learning and Senior Leaders for behaviour.
-This is overseen by the Deputy Headteacher for Pastoral, who is also the Designated Safeguarding Lead, and he sets the strategic intent of the team as outlined here and in the school improvement plan.
+The pastoral manager co-ordinates drop-in sessions (during breaks and lunch) and planned interventions provided by herself, our wellbeing officer, our peer mentoring scheme, ELSA, school nurse and other services in collaboration with our HoY and Senior Leader for behaviour who is also our Safeguarding Lead.
+This is overseen by the Pastoral Deputy Headteacher who sets the strategic intent of the team as outlined here and in the school improvement plan.